codenotary/cnlc-docs-test/pages/help/manage-ledger.md

 The Export ledger function lets you download ledger data as a JSON file.

-After clicking the *Export* tab from the ledger dashboard, a list view appears, showing previous exports for the current ledger and the timeframe each represents.
+After clicking the *Export* tab from the Ledger Dashboard, a list view appears, showing previous exports for the current ledger and the timeframe each represents.

 <v-img src="/alt_ldgr_export_main.png" alt="" ></v-img>

-##### Download an existing export
+##### Download an Existing Export

 You can download any previously exported file again by clicking the download icon <v-img src="/alt_dnload_icn.png" alt=""></v-img> in the *Actions* column on the far right.

-##### Create a new export
+##### Create a New Export

-Click the **Export ledger** button on the upper right to create a new download that includes all current data.
+Click the **Export Ledger** button on the upper right to create a new download that includes all current data.

 A new entry is created at the top of the list.
 The *Status* column indicates when the file is ready for download.
 It will first display "running" as the system creates the file.
 When *Status* changes to "finished" the download icon appears.